gsmainclusivetechlab/interop-docs/docs/usecases.md

 ### What an ITP Use Case represents

 The use cases represents the Mobile Money transactions types available for testing in the platform.
 Each use case is composed by a set of elements which are used to represent the type of use case.
 These elements are: the **scenario** where the UC refers to, the **initiator party** of the transaction, and the **type**, containing the classification of the initiator part.
-Além dos elementos mencionados, cada transação é composta por uma ou várias ações definidas pelos serviços disponíveis nas APIS.
-The transaction elements and transaction actions are decribed below.
+In addition to the set of elements mentioned, each transaction consists of one or more actions defined by the services available in the APIs.
+The transaction elements and transaction actions are detailed below.

 ### Transaction Elements